Pain Awareness

 You can also use one of several scales to help your loved one

-identify levels of pain.
+Identify levels of pain.

 • Numerical Scale: The most commonly used scale, where pain is ranked from 0 (no pain) to 10 (worst possible pain).